MilesLe/Baras2022/README.md

 2. Change the file paths to be correct.
 Below are the file paths in the code and their associated file that you will download.
     - /home/sahn33/Documents/cancerhotspots.v2.maf <= data/cancerhotspots.v2.maf
     - publication_hotspots.vcf <= data/publication_hotspots.vcf
-3. Run the ___ programs to train and save the random forests, neural network, and MIL models for both the "gene" and "context" data.
+3. Run the run_mil_context.py, run_mil_gene.py, run_nn.py, and run_rf.py programs to train and save the random forests, neural network, and MIL models for both the "gene" and "context" data. run_nn.py and run_rf.py have commented code that needs to be caredully uncommented to run the model on the gene, context, and gene & context data respectively.
    Here are the saved models (predictions and weights):
     - /home/janaya2/Desktop/ATGC_paper/figures/tumor_classification/data/data.pkl <= data/data.pkl
     - /home/mlee276/Desktop/TCGA-ML-main/results/mil_gene_predictions.pkl <= results/mil_gene_predictions.pkl